 Figure 3 presents an illustrative example WDS network to introduce the facility method.
-The network comprises of six user nodes (1~6) and nine pipelines (A~G, H, L).
-Service facilities for each user node are presented in Fig. 3, the post-earthquake water demand constitution of user node 5 is also illustrated Fig. 3.
-Fig. 4 presents the service land types of user nodes in the example WDS network.
-To be consistent with facility locations in Fig. 3, land type assumptions in Fig. 4 are conducted according to Table 1.
-The post-earthquake water demand constitution of node 5 calculated by the land type method is also illustrated Fig. 4.
+The network comprises six user nodes (1~6) and nine pipelines (A~G, H, L).
+The service facilities for each user node are presented in Fig. 3, as is the post-earthquake water demand constitution of user node 5.
+Fig. 4 presents the service land types of the user nodes in the example WDS network.
+To be consistent with the facility locations in Fig. 3, the land type assumptions in Fig. 4 are made according to Table 1.
+The post-earthquake water demand constitution of node 5 calculated by the land type method is also illustrated in Fig. 4.